 Location: Scarborough, WA

-Connecting a 1km stretch of foreshore, Scarborough’s beachfront is now defined by two main pedestrian promenades that provide clear circulation and frame new amenities and recreational opportunities.
+Connecting a 1km stretch of foreshore, this beachfront landscape is defined by two main pedestrian promenades that provide clear circulation and frame new amenities and recreational opportunities.